jesyspa/snakt-design/Uniqueness/intro.md

 }
 ```

-In this document we focus on teh practical uses and
+In this document we introduce this proposal at a high level.
-implementation challenges of this proposal.
-We describe the
-syntax and semantics of our proposed feature in full and
+We describe the syntax and semantics of our proposed feature
-then propose an MVP that contains the majority of the logic
+in full and then propose an MVP that contains the majority
-and can be expressed using the contracts DSL.
+of the logic and can be expressed using the contracts DSL.

 ## Syntax